kingbootoshi/feather/README.md

 <img width="1728" alt="image" src="https://github.com/user-attachments/assets/0bc53f8d-0654-47b7-866a-33c59b642e4f" />

 ## OPENROUTER
 We use OpenRouter for LLM calls, which uses the Openai SDK 1:1.
+This allows us to use ANY model with ease!
 While it is a centralized service, it is the easiest, most cost effective way to get access to the latest models instantly and switch models with ease.
 Also, they accept crypto.
 If OpenRouter ever goes down, we can easily switch as the base SDK is OpenAI.

 https://openrouter.ai/